 Wareham to Studland circular ride

-Explore the Isle of Purbeck today which lies to the south of Wareham.
+Your cycling equipment will be delivered to you this morning ready for you to explore the Isle of Purbeck which lies to the south of Wareham.
 Blessed with glorious unspoilt beaches, this tucked away corner of Dorset – not an island proper, is famous for its stunning coastline and steep ridge of hills.
 Your ride wonderfully skirts the hills on an off road route through pretty woodland and leads to the village of Studland and its expansive beaches.
 Return to Wareham following further off-road tracks for a second night here.

 21 miles (34 km)